 Best Disney Character Dining – Hollywood & Vine

-Ok, ok – this next award is kind of cheating, as Hollywood & Vine is the only character dining available at Hollywood Studios.
-However, with both Disney Junior pals and Minnie & friends making an appearance (at breakfast and lunch/dinner, respectively) and entrees that are a step above some other character meals, Hollywood & Vine is more than deserving.
+Okay, okay—this next award is kind of cheating, as Hollywood & Vine is the only Disney character dining available at Hollywood Studios.
+However, with both Disney Junior pals and Minnie and Mickey Mouse and their friends making an appearance (at breakfast and lunch/dinner, respectively) and entrees that are a step above some other character meals, Hollywood & Vine is more than deserving.

 Best Lounge – Oga’s Cantina